sarvodaya-network/sarvodaya.eu/individual-social.md

 # Relation between the individual training and social service

+Why has everything to start with ourselves?
+We do not deny that there are problems with bureaucracy, with economical decisions on the political level, with the distribution of wealth, with systematic abuse of power, short, with the system.
+We recognise the fault in the system and we want to overcome this system, but all of this only matters on a relative level of understanding.
+Systems are not real, systems do nothing.
+They do not act nor prevent any act, they are not in themselves injust nor just.
+Individuals are.
+And only individuals act.

+Individuals have invented the existing systems, are running these systems, accepting the systems, maintaining the systems, perpetuating the systems, but the systems in themselves are absolutely powerless.

+It is an evidental truth, that only individuals have power.
+Individual decisions are at the basis of every system.

+---

 There are two fundamental aspects to the work towards non-violent revolution or social liberation on the basis of the inner, individual preparation and training to liberation; aspects that find expression and have to be put into practice both in the individual and the social domain:

 (1) Constructive Work / Non-Violent Assistance